Social media as a news source: Social media guidelines for journalists

-The Agence France-Presse (AFP) and The New York Times both encourage their journalists to use social networking platforms because it can create relationships with their readers, help them make new contacts, and even reach a greater audience.
+The Agence France-Presse (AFP) and the New York Times both encouraged their journalists in 2017 to use social networking platforms because it can create relationships with their readers, help them make new contacts, and even reach a greater audience.
 Both organizations have created guidelines for their journalists to follow.
 Journalists may have professional accounts in which they clearly state where they work, their posts should reflect those of the company, and they should not share any partisan opinions.
 Journalists are allowed to have a private personal account, but they should still be careful of what they post, like, or comment.

+Layoffs, closures, and the search for a new business model for journalism

+The digital media industry is facing significant challenges as Vice, BuzzFeed News, Vox, and Gawker all experienced staff cuts, program closures, or complete shutdowns.
+These developments are driven by a historic slowdown in digital advertising, raising concerns among media companies about further cuts.
+The shift away from social media platforms, such as Twitter and Facebook, has added to the industry's woes, as these platforms increasingly prioritize other content and control digital advertising revenue.
+The marriage between news outlets and social media has become rocky, with platforms favoring polarization and extremism for click-driven engagement.
+As the decline of Web 2.0 becomes evident, with rampant misinformation and user dissatisfaction, the future of digital news remains uncertain.
+However, trends like niche newsletters, paid subscriptions, and smaller online communities are emerging as potential alternatives, offering hope for a rebirth of the industry on a human scale.